Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-With 100% schema description coverage, the schema already documents all 8 parameters thoroughly.
-The description doesn't add specific parameter semantics beyond what's in the schema, but it contextualizes them by mentioning they're used to create a 'personalized' plan based on 'income and life situation,' which aligns with the schema's purpose.
+With 100% schema description coverage, the input schema already documents all 8 parameters thoroughly.
+The description doesn't add specific parameter information beyond what's in the schema, but it does provide context about how parameters relate to the overall budgeting process ('based on income and life situation').

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.